Not a straight road in sight!

 Day 15 189 Miles

-Enumclaw Washington to Portland, Oregon: Ride beneath Mount St Helens and Mount Rainier and then arrive in Portland for your farewell dinner.
+Enumclaw Washington to Portland, Oregon: Ride beneath Mount St Helens and Mount Rainier and then arrive in Portland.

 Fly Home with memories of a tour of a lifetime!